 How to protect yourself from Ransomware

 Powerful data backup.
-The purpose of ransomware is to force the victim to pay a ransom in order to regain access to their encrypted data.
-However, this is only effective if the target actually loses access to its data.
-A powerful, secure data backup solution is an effective way to mitigate the impact of a ransomware attack.
+The aim of ransomware is to force the victim to pay a ransom in order to regain access in its encrypted data.
+However, this is only effective if the target actually loses access to their data.
+A robust, secure data backup solution is an effective way to mitigate the impact of a ransomware attack.

 Cyber awareness training.
 Fishing emails are one of the most popular ways of spreading ransomware.
 By tricking a user into clicking a link or opening a malicious attachment, cybercriminals can gain access to the employee's computer and begin the process of installing and running ransomware on it.
 Frequent cyber security awareness training is vital to protecting the body from ransomware.